 53. Mexico is a huge country and getting around is a slow process.
 Make a list of the things that you really want to see, or plan to come back over time to see different regions on each trip.

-54. My two favorite books for planning trips around Mexico have been the Lonely Planet Mexico book and Mexico City: An Opinionated Guide for the Curious Traveler.
+54. My three favorite books for planning trips around Mexico have been of course my own Mexico City: A Travel Guide, the Lonely Planet Mexico book, and Mexico City: An Opinionated Guide for the Curious Traveler.

 55. There are so many great places to Explore in the Yucatan.
 I wrote a two week Mexico itinerary for the Yucatan region and it details all of the best sites to see on a trip to the area.
 Don’t forget Chichen Itza!